lakal3/VGE/readme.md

 Some lower level functions are implemented in C++.
 See [VGE architecture](docs/architecture.md) for more description of why and how VGE is implemented.

 On Windows, you do not have to install the C/C++ compiler.
-You can use a prebuilt C++ VGELib.dll.
+You can use a prebuilt C++ vgelib.dll.
 Windows implementation does not use the CGO at all!

-Copy prebuilt/win_amd64/VGELib.dll to some directory in your search PATH or update searchpath to include prebuilt directory.
+Copy prebuilt/win_amd64/vgelib.dll to some directory in your search PATH or update searchpath to include prebuilt directory.
-Alternatively you can [build VGELib](docs/build_vgelib.md) VGELib.dll yourself.
+Alternatively you can [build vgelib](docs/build_vgelib.md) vgelib.dll yourself.

 If you plan to do any additional projects with Vulkan or the VGE, I also recommend you to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 Vulkan SDK also contains the SPIR-V compiler that you will need when developing your own shaders.